Serpenseth/TigerWallet/README.md

    * In theory, it should work in Mac, too, but that has not been tested, yet

-**Cons of using TigerWallet**:
+**Current cons of using TigerWallet (working on it!)**:
-1. Only supports Ethereum mainnet
+1. No NFT support
-2. No NFT support
+2. No dApps and WalletConnect support
-3. No dApps and WalletConnect support
+3. No Buy/Sell tokens with fiat (i.e Onramper)
-4. No Buy/Sell tokens with fiat (from i.e Onramper)
+4. No in-app staking
-5. No in-app staking
+5. No QR code scanning

-6. No QR code scanning
+~~Only supports Ethereum mainnet~~
 ~~No ENS support (changing in next update)~~
 ~~No in-app swap~~